-Get in touch to design a workshop for your needs!
+Enjoy this selection of past workshops and get in touch to design a workshop for your needs!

-Mapping Your Neighbourhood
+Mapping YOUR Neighbourhood

 I’ve had the opportunity to give a walking/drawing/mapping workshop to a number of communities spread throughout the GTA.
 Getting participants into the geographic mood, we go on a Jane’s Walk style exploration of the area.
 After the walk, I give a quick drawing lesson, and participants illustrate memorable sites from the neighbourhood.
 The end results are placed on a huge map, resulting in a collaborative expression of local geography!